amspector100/knockadapt/README.md

 2. It also has a variety of algorithms for adaptively selecting groupings to maximize power while maintaing FDR control.

 This is currently under heavy development (it's in the early stages): docs/tests to come.

+## To do
+- The adaptive functions should probably be a class
+- The knockoff functions should probs be a class too
+- Probably the knockoff_stats page could be better abstract-ified